 - What kind of people do I like to work with?
 If everyone in your environment is a sports fanatic but your weekends are spent at the local community theater, you may find forming both work and personal relationships with your coworkers a challenge.

 Make sure the work environment and benefits offered match your lifestyle.

 The third step: Changing your career in just 26 weeks with NuPaths.

 You feel that a technical career may be the right choice for you.
 You know what kind of environment will make you happy.
 You are ready to make a change, but you don’t want to spend the time or expense of getting a new degree that will take years to complete.

 NuPaths can help.

-Make an appointment with our career support specialist who will help you explore seven potential technology career paths, from digital marketing assistant to technical support specialist.
-With each program, you’ll complete multiple courses that prepare you to earn industry-recognized IT certifications, take the certification exams, participate in a series of business skills workshops, and complete a related project, all within 6 months.
+Make an appointment with our student success coordinator who will help you explore seven potential technology career paths, from digital marketing assistant to technical support specialist.
+With each program, you’ll complete multiple courses that prepare you to earn industry-recognized IT certifications, take the certification exams, participate in a series of business skills workshops, and complete a related project, all within 26 weeks.